zachgerhart/lesson-hider-directive/README.md

 ## Step 1: Initializing the file structure

-All that is provided is the schedule.json and app.js, so lets start by laying out the skeleton of our app.
+All that is provided is the schedule.json and app.js, so let's start by laying out the skeleton of our app.
 We will need:

 * 'index.html'
 * 'lessonCtrl.js'